karmaniverous/karmaniverous/README.md

 After my military service I helped found a number of technology startups, always in a product development role.
 In 2008 I landed my first "real" job, writing software to facilitate order entry & execution on the floor of the Chicago Board Options Exchange.
 In 2011 I founded a company that built data management systems for big financial institutions, including Northwestern Mutual, Invesco, and Bridgewater Associates.

 In 2019 I left institutional finance and moved to Bali to chase more interesting problems.
-I'm deeply involved with Web3 and recently released a Web3 game called Yielda.
+I'm deeply involved with Web3 and am perenially about to release a Web3 game called [Yielda](https://preview.yielda.io).
 I also advise a small portfolio of startups on the nuts & bolts of bringing a complex idea into the real world and taking it to market.

 ## My Rules